emingure/shopping-tracker/README.md

 # shopping-tracker

-This project aims to scrape daily deals from major Turkish e-shopping with the information scheme below.
+This project aims to scrape daily deals from major Turkish e-shopping with the information scheme below with the aim of stock tracking to create new trade oppurtunities.
 Data stores on Amazon DynamoDB with the index of urls.

 ```
 {